singlecla/singlecla/cla.md

 ## Right to License

-This section assures project stewards that I actually have the legal right to contribute the work I offer.
+This section assures project stewards that I actually have the legal right to license the work I contribute.

 ### All Work